alexhalbeisen/fundraiser-site/resources.md

   headline: Love Yourself
   content: Each day, over a hundred people die of suicide, and many more attempt to.
-    There has been an alarming increase in this number in recent years, especially within younger generations. <br><br>For those who are affected by their mental health, you are not alone, there are resources out there to help you in this fight.
+    There has been an alarming increase in this number in recent years, especially within younger generations.
+It is never too late to prevent a life lost.<br><br>For those who are affected by their mental health, you are not alone, there are resources out there to help you in this fight.
+Every step you take is progress towards happiness.
-    Every step you take is progress towards happiness. <br><br>Even if you aren't struggling, you might know someone out there who is.
+    <br><br>Even if you aren't struggling, you might know someone out there who is.
     Letting others know your door is open could mean the most to someone in need.
   slug: ''
 - template: detail-content
   block: text-1